-I have enjoyed working closely with several small manufacturers to build a very musically satisfying system.
-Lou Hinkley recently built me a pair of Daedalus Audio Apollo's that feature a custom quartersawn oak finish to match our Stickley heirloom furniture.
+My current system is the product of 30+ years of experience with a wide range of equipment in different listening rooms.
+It is by far the most musically satisfying HIFI I have had the pleasure to enjoy.
+Over the past 10-15 years I have worked closely with several small manufacturers who have been extremely helpful throughout this journey.
+Lou Hinkley built me a pair of Daedalus Audio Apollo's that feature a custom quartersawn oak finish on all surfaces to match our Stickley heirloom furniture.
 I am thoroughly enjoying his latest design work!
-Over the last year or so I've come to know Mark Schneider from Linear Tube Audio who builds some terrific amplifiers using David Berning designs.
-I recently purchased an LTA Ultralinear amplifier which works brilliantly with Daedalus speakers--a match made in heaven!
-I have known Keith Herron for several years having purchased his VTPH-2 phonostage after reading a number of glowing reviews.
+Lou introduced me to Alex at WyWires who has also helped me with cables that are crazy good for the money.
+I've also come to know Mark Schneider from Linear Tube Audio who builds some terrific amplifiers using David Berning designs.
+Getting great results using a pair of LTA Ultralinear + amplifiers outfitted with Amperex "Bugle Boys" which works brilliantly with Daedalus speakers--a match made in heaven!
+I have known Keith Herron for many years now having purchased his VTPH-2 phonostage after reading a number of glowing reviews.
 It is by far the finest phonostage I've owned and the recent "A" upgrades take it to another level.
-I liked the phonostage so much I purchased his highly regarded VTSP-3A linestage which has been updated to Revision 3 status (or "R03" for short).
-Finally, after a year of planning and collaboration with Harry and Mat I took delivery of my new VPI Prime Scout "Supreme" which is phenomenal.
+I liked the phonostage so much I purchased his highly regarded VTSP-3A linestage which I ran happily for several years before moving up to the VTSP-360 (Reference) in 2021.
+Wow, phenomenal upgrade which I have written about on this forum.
+Finally, I was able to connect with Pure Fidelity through Stellar Home Audio in NY on a custom Harmony turntable featuring a satin black finish and an Origin Live Conqueror MK4 tonearm.
+To this gem of a setup I mounted my Charisma Audio Signature One cartridge.
+This belt (subplatter) drive table is an extraordinary performer, providing a jet black background, even and coherent frequency response, and superior staging and detail.
+The Harmony/OL/Sig One replaced an excellent Sempersonus TE-2 idler-type turntable which I was running with a TW Acustic Raven (12") arm and Revopod footers.
+While this was a great setup, some early production fit and finish issues compelled me to return the TE-2 in favor of the PF.
 Very pleased!
+Recent release of the Conductor speed control unit takes the fit, finish, and performance of the Harmony to another level.
 I would encourage anyone considering equipment purchases from "better known" or "big name" audio manufacturers to seek out these "artisan" outfits--you won't be disappointed.
 Their equipment is first rate and the service and support for their clients is second to none.
 Highly recommended!!

 Herron Audio VTPH-2A